 If necessary, the program evaluator can require additional sessions to complete the alcohol education and treatment program.

-A third DUI can be a felony if anyone was injured or died because of the impaired driver.
+A third DUI can be a felony if anyone was injured or died.
 This includes the following drunk driving offenses:

 - Vehicular assault involving drugs or alcohol

 - Vehicular homicide involving drugs or alcohol

 Vehicular assault DUI under C.R.S.
 18-3-205 is a Colorado class 4 felony.
 Driving while under the influence of drugs or alcohol and causing serious bodily injury to another person is vehicular assault DUI.
 The penalties for vehicular assault DUI can include from 2 to 6 years in prison and a fine of up to $500,000.

 Vehicular homicide DUI under C.R.S.
 18-3-106 is a Colorado class 3 felony.
 Drunk or drugged driving that causes the death of another person is vehicular homicide DUI.
 The penalties for vehicular homicide DUI can include 4-12 years in prison and a fine of up to $750,000.

 Any drunk driving conviction in the past will be counted as a prior DUI in Colorado.
 This is because Colorado does not have a limited “lookback period” like some states.
 Any prior DUI conviction

 Other states have a limited lookback or “washout period” for counting prior DUIs.
 This means that if a DUI occurred before the washout period, it would not be counted as a prior DUI when counting multiple DUIs.
-In Colorado, there is no limited lookback period and any prior DUI from any date in the driver’s past can be considered a prior DUI.
+In Colorado, there is no limited lookback period, and any prior DUI from any date in your past can be considered a prior DUI.

 |Colorado Lookback Period||Other State Lookback Periods|